 I’ve had Ten Thousand Doors of January for months but postponed reading it as I’d recently finished Seanan McGuire’s Wayward Children series and felt my portal fantasy quota had been met for the year.
-However I’m glad I picked it up as part of my Hugo Award readathon for #Readerswithoutborders, as it’s a completely different take on magical doorways.
+However, I’m glad I picked it up as part of my Hugo Award readathon for #Readerswithoutborders, as it’s an entirely different take on magical doorways.

 If you haven’t already, please consider donating to the Doctors Without Borders JustGiving page for your chance to win a book!
-So far we have 4 supporters and 3 books to give away, so your chances of making your money back are very good!
+So far we have four supporters and three books to give away, so your chances of making your money back are excellent!

 The Ten Thousand Doors of January is set after the turn of the 20th century, in a time of peace and progress when trade and exploration highlight the vastness of the world while simultaneously making it feel smaller.
 January is the young ward of Mr William Cornelius Locke, living on his Vermont estate while her father is paid to travel to remote parts of the world, seeking rare and exotic items to add to Mr Locke’s collection.

 “When you travel with money, you follow a smooth, well-worn path through the world.
 Wood-panelled train cars lead to shiny black cabs, which lead to hotel rooms with velvet curtains, each step effortlessly following the last.“

 While January grows up living a comfortable life and is often permitted to accompany Mr Locke on his business trips, she has a wild and imaginative spirit.
 Impatient for bigger adventures, she struggles to maintain her patron’s idea of a perfect society girl.